Mentoring programme for the Freie Szene Munich

-This training is aimed at professional dancers and dance teachers who want to develop their vocal, linguistic and theatrical skills and expand their portfolio.
+This further training is aimed at professional dancers and dance teachers who would like to develop their vocal, linguistic and theatrical skills and expand their portfolio.

 Through basic theatrical training, scene work, voice and speech lessons, as well as a performative piece development, participants learn the tools to respond to an interdisciplinary labour market with a broader spectrum of expressive possibilities.

 The training is also to be understood as a platform for exchange, through which new contacts can be made and one's own working methods can be enriched and expanded.
 Furthermore, individual photo and video material is produced that can be used to expand the portfolio.